Martin Litchfield West: Career

 West married fellow scholar Stephanie Pickard in 1960 at Nottingham, after meeting her at a lecture given by Eduard Fraenkel at Corpus Christi College, Oxford, whose seminars he attended.
 He became a junior research fellow at St John's College from 1960 to 1963.
 His doctoral thesis, a commentary on Hesiod's Theogony, won the Conington Prize for the best classical dissertation of the year in 1965, and was edited as a printed book the following year.

 From the mid-sixties, West took especial interest in the relation of Greek literature to the Orient, and over several decades, culminating in his masterpiece The East Face of Helicon (1997), defended his view that Greek literature derives significant influences and inspiration from Near Eastern literature.
 He took up a position as tutorial fellow at University College, a position he filled from 1963 to 1974.
 In 1973 he became the second youngest person to be elected a Fellow of the British Academy, at the age of 35.
 He obtained a chair at Royal Holloway and Bedford New College, which he held from 1974 until 1991, when he became a fellow of All Souls College.
 West retired formally in 2004, but remained active in All Souls until the end of his life.

 Death

 West died of a heart attack in 2015 in Oxford at the age of 77.
 Fellow Oxford academic Armand D'Angour paid tribute to him as "a man of few words in seven languages".

 Works

-West edited and commented Hesiod's Theogony and Works and Days.
+West edited and commented on Hesiod's Theogony and Works and Days.
 In 1967, he published with Reinhold Merkelbach Fragmenta Hesiodea, an edition containing other fragmentary poems attributed to Hesiod.
 He also edited a book on the fragments of the Hesiodic Catalogue of Women.
 West edited Homer's Iliad and Odyssey for the Bibliotheca Teubneriana, and the Homeric Hymns for the Loeb Classical Library.